 Students If a student in grades 9-12 transfers at any time after establishing eligibility, the student is are ineligible eligible for athletics for the first 50% of the maximum allowable regular season contests in the sports the student participated in during the 12 months immediately preceding the transfer, and are ineligible for the remainder of the regular season contests and ineligible to participate in OHSAA tournaments in the sports until the one-year anniversary date of enrollment in the school to which the student transferred to.
-If the transfer takes place during the sport season in which a student has participated in a regular season interscholastic contest, the student is ineligible for the remainder of that sport's season and the student must finish fulfilling his/her transfer consequence, for only that sport in which the mid-season transfer occurred, at the commencement of the sport season the next school year and is ineligible for all preseason and regular season contests until the total number of regular season contests missed (including those missed during the previous season) equals 50% of the maximum allowable regular season contests in that sport.
-Exceptions to the ineligibility eligibility provisions are outlined in the OHSAA Bylaws.
+If the transfer takes place during the sport season in which a student has participated in a regular season and the student must finish fulfilling his/her transfer consequence, for only that sport in which the mid-season transfer occurred, at the commencement of the sport season the next school year and is ineligible for all preseason and regular season contests until the total number of regular season contests missed (including those missed during the previous season) equals 50% of the maximum allowable regular season contests in that sport.
+Exceptions to the ineligibility provisions are outlined in the OHSAA Bylaws.